 - Price alert — This app will alert you if a car you’re interested in has a price drop.

 - Dealer ratings — It’s not always easy to determine whether a used car dealership is trustworthy.
 This app provides dealer ratings for the 40,000 dealers in its database.
 Dealers are rated in areas such as transparency and responsiveness to customer inquiries.

-Best for on-the-lot comparison shopping: Cars.com
+Best for identifying deals: Cars.com

 - Price alerts — To get the best deals on a car purchase, you sometimes need to act quickly.
 The app has a price alert feature that sends you a push notification if a model you’ve expressed interest in drops in price.